 Why should you choose Tio University of Applied Sciences and the International Tourism Management bachelor’s degree?
-Simple: because the tourism and travel sector is looking for well-educated managers such as yourself and because this bachelor’s degree was awarded the title of best tourism degree in the Netherlands for the eighth consecutive year (Higher Education Guide).
+Simple: because the tourism and travel sector is looking for well-educated managers such as yourself and because this bachelor’s degree was awarded the title of best tourism degree in the Netherlands for the ninth consecutive year (Higher Education Guide).

 Below, you can read more about why students choose this unique tourism degree at Tio.

 Best tourism degree in the Netherlands

-Tio’s International Tourism Management programme has come in first of all tourism programmes in the Netherlands for the eighth year in a row.
+Tio’s International Tourism Management programme has come in first of all tourism programmes in the Netherlands for the ninth year in a row.
 ‘Tio is the star player when it comes to tourism,’ says the guide.
 No wonder, since Tio has been a major player in the travel industry for nearly 50 years.

 “Tio’s tourism programme is a great study programme,” says student Fleur.
 “It’s about more than just tourism; we also learn about human resource management, e-commerce and (corporate) communication.
 On top of that, there’s a lot of practical training involved, which I learn a lot from.
 It is well worth the higher tuition fee!”

 "Tio is the absolute number 1 in tourism.
 There is nothing that the students aren't enthusiastic about", according to the Higer Education Guide.